plentymarkets/plugin-payment-sumup/meta/documents/user_guide_en.md

     * activated access to location (geolocation positioning)

 <div class="alert alert-warning" role="alert">
-    This plugin only supports the SumUp Air card reading device mentioned above.
+    This plugin only supports the SumUp card reading devices mentioned above (SumUp Air or SumUp Solo).
 Using the SumpUp 3G card reading device is currently not possible.
 </div>

 Check the [plentymarkets manual](https://knowledge.plentymarkets.com/en-gb/manual/main/pos/integrating-plentymarkets-pos.html#10) for further information on hardware requirements and setting up plentyPOS.